Human Rights Research Guide

 Foreign Law Research Guides

 A good foreign law research guide will briefly describe the legal system in that country, and explain where you can find statutes, cases, regulations, and other sources of law in the vernacular and in English.
 Research guides are available in print and online, for free and by subscription.
-Free online research guides vary significantly in quality and currency.
-You can find research guides in several ways:
+You can find foreign law research guides in several ways:

 - Use a search engine (like Google) to search for [insert country name] law research guide